Wigner-GPU-Lab/numerical-simulate-mirage/README.md

 - simulated physics
 - simulated geometry like distances, Earth form and radius.

-The first two sorts of options have proven default values, so it is enough to deal with the geometry options.
+The first two sorts of options have proven default values, so it is enough to deal with the physics and geometry options.
 Here, when `--dir` is not specified, the critical ray angle is computed and used.
 Please refer the help for more information:

 `./eikonal --help`